-Selectable settings for this feature are OFF, Level 1, Level 2 or Level 3.
-Press the up and down arrows to change the view.
-The selection level appears between the buttons (i.e. Level 1).
+Selectable settings for this feature are OFF and ON.
+Press the zoom button to change the view.
 The default setting for the manual zoom is OFF.

 Rear Camera Delay

 When shifting the transmission out of R (Reverse) and into any gear other than P (Park), the camera image remains in the display until the vehicle speed reaches 6 mph (10 km/h).
 This occurs when the rear camera delay feature is on, or until a radio button is selected.